 Over time, from being the first marketer at Segment to now leading a team of close to nine product marketers, I have learned a lot and I'm excited to share with you the lessons along that journey.

 - First is finding a gap - how do you find where you're going to focus on?

 - Third is loving yourself - perhaps the most unintuitive lesson of the article, but I promise, it's important and we'll get there later.

 1. Finding a gap

 When you think about your strategy as a PMM, or PMM leader, you have to think about what's not getting done?
-If you're at a high growth company, there's probably a tonne that's not getting done.
-You're like tripping over low hanging fruit all over the halls.
+If you're at a high-growth company, there's probably a tonne that's not getting done.
+You're like tripping over low-hanging fruit all over the halls.

 This might be the product team is actually acting more like engineering managers, they're not thinking a lot about the customer.
 And if there's a real market for what they're building, that might be the gap.

 The gap might be that the marketing team has no idea what to write in their campaigns.
 They don't know what's going to resonate with the market.
 There's a lot of different gaps that could be there.
-Also, you want to layer that on what's the top need for your organization?
+Also, do you want to layer that on what's the top need for your organization?

 What is the biggest challenge?
 Is it growing top-line revenue and top-line leads?
 Maybe you have a churn issue, whatever that core business problem is your entire company's facing, that's what product marketing should be focused on.